mthaugusto/forest-fires-in-brazil-data-analysis/README.md

 ### Author

-This project was developed by [Your Name].
+This project was developed by Matheus Leite.